MatzoMT/cs1302-arcade/README.md

   using in-line comments.
 This is especially necessary when a block of code is not immediately understood by a reader (e.g., the grader).

-* **Reflection Updates (20 points; 5 points each):** Before each deadline mentioned towards the beginning of this document (except the application deadline), you will need to update your project's `REFLECTION.md` file to include a new section describing: i) what work has been done; ii) what work do you plan to complete before the next deadline; and what problems, if any, you have encountered related to this project.
-These changes must be committed and pushed to your team repository before each deadline for them to count.
+* **Reflection Updates (50 points; 25 points each):** Before eachpartial submission deadline mentioned towards the beginning of this document, you will need to update your project's `REFLECTION.md` file to include a new section describing: i) what work has been done; ii) what work do you plan to complete before the next deadline; and what problems, if any, you have encountered related to this project.
+These changes, including your work in progress, must be submitted according to the submission instructions before each deadline for them to count.

 * **Team Application Agreement Adherance (50 points):** You must adhere to the agreement in the Pair Programming Team Application you submitted for this